Building a Private Wi-Fi System for Under $100!

 ….What you need….(Just click the product name to be taken to Amazon.)

 Ubnt NanoStation Loco M2 – This is the directional antenna and powerful radio all built into one nice package.
 It is made by Ubiquiti which is a carrier grade company.
 As such, it is not as consumer friendly with wizards and the like, in other words, it is not a fancy looking user interface as it is geared towards someone who knows what they are doing.
 Do not let that scare you however, as once it is setup, which I walk you through, you will be good to go.

 AirCube AC– This is also made by Ubiquiti and is a very little wireless Wi-Fi router and what is new vs the tutorial I did in 2014.
+This is DUAL BAND and runs 2.4Ghz as well as 5Ghz.
 This is actually what all your devices will connect to to talk to each other and the Internet.
 It also does 2.4Ghz and 5Ghz!
 It may be small, but can cover your motor coach or RV without an issue.
 Best part…it’s low cost and it uses the same power supply as the NanoStation.
 This makes for a clean setup.
 After you can use the Ubnt U-Mobile app for Android and IOS (Which is easy!)

-Two Network Cables – You will need two (2) of these in order to set this up, but will end up using just one when we are done.
+Two Network Cables – You will need TWO (2) of these.
 I recommend shielded cables and that is what I linked to.
 If you already have network cables, then you are all set.
 If not BE SURE to order TWO.

 Ubnt NanoStation M2 – A more powerful model of the Loco M2 listed above with double the antenna range for hard to reach access points in a park.
 (It is also double the height do to the large antenna.

 NanoStation Window Mount – A handy window suction mount for your NanoStation.
 Great for windshields or other areas as the NanoStation is usually pole mounted outside.
 (But we are using it inside.)